 Black Sound Cay National Reserve

-Black Sound Cay National Reserve is a mangrove reserve nestled in the northern bank of Black Sound in the southeastern section of Abaco’s historic Green Turtle Cay.
-This miniature park comprises a thick stand of mangrove vegetation and is an important habitat to waterfowl and other avifauna which winter in the region.
-Neotropical migrants that have been recorded feeding in and around the Cay are Painted bunting, Indigo buntings, American redstarts, Black and White warblers, and Magnolia warblers.
+This mangrove patch on Green Turtle Cay is an important habitat for waterfowl and other birds which winter in the region.
+Migratory birds that have been recorded feeding in and around the cay include Painted buntings, Indigo buntings, American redstarts, Black and White warblers, and Magnolia warblers.

 - Established: 1988